sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-03.md

 **HINT:** _Record names and keys_

 1. Create an Azure Cosmos DB account
-*If this takes a while, move ahead and come back to finish the containers*
+*Account creation will likely take a while.
+Consider moving ahead after account creation and coming back to finish the containers*
     * API : Core (SQL)
     * Disable Geo-redundency and multi-region writes
     * Create a container